-If you need a little extra money, here are 24 ways to stretch your paycheck and make it bigger each month.
+If you need a little extra dough, here are 23 ways to stretch your paycheck and make it bigger each month.

 Put Your Budget in Writing